 The left-hand edging heatmap shown above depicts the early edging of a professional ski instructor.
 On the outside ski of both left and right turns, the maximum edge angle (distinguished as the darkest blue) comes earlier in the turn (towards the bottom of the heatmap).

-The right-hand edging heatmap, however, shows an intermediate/expert skier who is edging later.
-Their maximum edge angle comes later in the turn.
-You may also notice that this skier needs to work on their edge similarity, as the right turn (shown on the left of their heatmap) is stronger than their left.
+The heatmap on the right, however, shows Alex, our Head of Marketing.
+He's edging later, and his maximum edge angle comes later in the turn.
+You may also notice that Alex needs to work on his edge similarity, as his right turn (shown on the left of his heatmap) is stronger than his left.
+Better get practising Alex ;)

 Improve your Early edging with Carv

 The Carv app now measures how well you are performing early edging as you ski.
-When reviewing a run, tap on your edging score for a full breakdown of your edging metrics, including early edging.
-Tap on early edging for a fuller explanation of the metric.
+You'll find your early edging score on the Run Summary page, under 'Edging'.